tengerye/3FOVD/README.md

 The structure of the 3FOVD-V is similar as that of 3FOVD-RP, but replacing `rp` with `car` from the above.

+The dataset can only be used for research only.
+Feel free to contact us if you think our dataset violate your privacy.

 # Codebase
 The structure of this codebase is as follows: